John Lynch (actor): Career

 Lynch has appeared in numerous films related to Northern Ireland's history and the Troubles in particular.
 These include Cal (1984) with Helen Mirren, for which he was nominated for the BAFTA Award for Most Promising Newcomer to Leading Film Roles, The Railway Station Man (1992) with Julie Christie and Donald Sutherland, In the Name of the Father (1993) with Daniel Day-Lewis, Nothing Personal (1995) and Some Mother's Son (1996), also with Mirren, as well as the Irish-themed film Evelyn (2002).
 In Some Mother's Son, he played the role of Irish Republican hunger strike leader Bobby Sands.

 He was a supporting actor in Derek Jarman's Edward II (1991), as Lord Craven in Agnieska Holland's film The Secret Garden (1993), as Tadhg in The Secret of Roan Inish (1994), and as Gerry in Sliding Doors (1998).

 Lynch played the lead in the Australian feature Angel Baby, winning the Australian Film Institute award for best leading actor and the Australian Film Critics award for best actor of 1995.
 He was nominated for a Satellite Film Award for the film Moll Flanders in 1996.
 He worked with acclaimed Belgian director Marion Hänsel on her adaptation of Booker Prize-nominated author Damon Galgut's novel, The Quarry (also known as La Faille; 1998), which won Best Film at the Montreal World Film Festival.
 Lynch played the part of football legend George Best in the 2000 film Best.
 He won Best Actor for his role in Best at the Fort Lauderdale Film Festival in 2000.
 He wrote and co-produced the film.

 In 2005, Lynch was nominated for an IFTA for his role in The Baby War.
 He starred in Five Day Shelter as Stephen, which won a European Film Award and was in competition at the Rome Film Festival.
 In 2011, he played the lead in Craig Vivieros' first feature film, the prison drama Ghosted.
 He played the role of Wollfstan in Black Death, and appeared in the 2012 film version of Michael Morpurgo's novel, Private Peaceful.

 Lynch is also a novelist.
 His first novel, Torn Water, was published in November 2005 by 4th Estate, a literary imprint of HarperCollins.
-His second, Falling Out of Heaven, was released on May 2010 by the same publisher.
+His second, Falling Out of Heaven, was released in May 2010 by the same publisher.